matze-dd/Tex2txt/README.md

   proof titles, for handling of macros like \"\=, and for replacement of foreign-language text;
   see LAB:LANGUAGE in script
+- option `--ienc enc`<br>
+  encoding for LaTeX input and file from option --repl, default is UTF-8;
+  Python code in file from option --defs is fixed to UTF-8
 - option `--unkn`<br>
   print list of undeclared macros and environments outside of equations;
   declared macros do appear here, if a mandatory argument is missing